lgcyril/projet-collectif---reseau-social-php-winkl-team-emma-oihan-cyril/README.md

-# Refactoring project and adding new features to a social networkin PHP/MySQL : Fourth group project at <a href="https://adatechschool.fr/" target="_blank">Ada Tech School!</a> In eight days only with three developers.
+# Refactoring project and adding new features to a social network in PHP/MySQL : Fourth group project at <a href="https://adatechschool.fr/" target="_blank">Ada Tech School!</a> In eight days only with three developers.
 **Winkl Team :** Emma, Cyril, Oihan<br>

 **The idea :** In eight days, our trio has co-developed by refactoring and adding new features on a Social Network.<br>